renaudwangler/ib-labs/msms030fr/lab8e2.md

 1. Leave your Edge browser open along with the **Microsoft 365** homepage tab, the **Microsoft 365 admin center** tab, and the **SharePoint admin center** tab, and then proceed to the next task.

 ## Task 3: Configure permissions on the sites
 Now that you have added sites for Adatum's Marketing and Accounting departments, you will configure permissions for the Marketing site.
-Because you are still signed into Microsoft 365 as Holly Dickson, you must open an In-Private browser session in Edge and log into Microsoft 365 as the global administrator so that you can assign Nona Snider as an admin to the Marketing site.
+Because you are still signed into Microsoft 365 as Dominique Skyetson, you must open an In-Private browser session in Edge and log into Microsoft 365 as the global administrator so that you can assign Nona Snider as an admin to the Marketing site.
 Only a site's site admin can assign another user as an admin to the site.
-While you are signed into Edge as Holly Dickson, she is not an admin for the Marketing site.
+While you are signed into Edge as Dominique Skyetson, she is not an admin for the Marketing site.
 Therefore, you will have to open an InPrivate session so that you can log in as the MOD Administrator to make this assignment.
 You will then open a second InPrivate browsing session and log in as Patti Fernandez to verify that she is a site admin for the Marketing site.
 You will do this by accessing the Marketing site's **Site Administrators** page, which is only accessible to site admins.
 1. On **LON-CL1**, right-click on the **Edge** icon on the taskbar, and in the menu that appears, select **New InPrivate window**.
 1. In your **InPrivate Browsing** session, enter the following URL in the address bar: **https://portal.office.com**.